sebvie/php-object-history/README.md

 Result is csv file containing:
 ```
 testProperty,testPropertyUnchanged
-1
+1;true
 2
 ```
+##Custom Formatters

-You can use custom Formatters to flatten your object:
+You can add custom Formatters to flatten your object:
 ```
 use PhpObjectHistory\Formatter\ObjectFormatterInterface